 When you’re comfortable with the movements, you may want to try free motion embroidery without the added thick layer.
 You’ll need to sample various tension/ stabiliser/ hand embroidery hoop combinations to support thinner materials without puckering, and practice varying stitch length and width for different effects.
 I haven’t yet checked out the many tutorials on that.
 Here’s an example written tutorial from Bernina.

-When you’re learning a new technique, there are no mistakes, only opportunities to try out what gives a result you are happy with !
+When you’re learning a new technique, it’s good to focus on the positives, not on what has gone wrong.
+What can you learn from a less than ideal result ?
+There’s a saying “there are no mistakes, only learning opportunities”.
+Opportunities to find out what gives a result you are happy with !
+Here’s a post on recovering from mistakes.
 If you feel what you’ve done is ugly, you’ve learned what you don’t like, and need to try a different way of doing it ♥️ 👍 ♥️

 Good Luck with your efforts.